Interstate 81 in Tennessee: Planning and construction

-The first stretch of I-81 in Tennessee to be completed was the 1 mi segment between US 11W and the Virginia state line, along with the southernmost 5.6 mi of the Interstate in Virginia.
-Referred to at the time as the "Bristol Bypass", this section opened to traffic on November 20, 1961, along with I-381 directly across the state line.
-Grading and bridge construction on the interchange with I-40 took place in the early 1960s, but this interchange was not opened to traffic until work on the approaches was complete.
+Construction on I-81 in Tennessee began with short segments at each end.
+The first stretch of I-81 in Tennessee to be completed was the 1 mi segment between US 11W and the Virginia state line.
+Referred to at the time as the "Bristol Bypass", the contract was awarded on September 19, 1958.
+This section opened to traffic on November 20, 1961, along with the southernmost 5.6 mi of the Interstate in Virginia and I-381 directly across the state line.
+A contract for grading and bridge construction on the interchange with I-40 was awarded on November 14, 1958, along with a 3.5 mi connecting section of I-40 to the east.
+This was completed in the early 1960s, but this interchange was not opened to traffic until work on the approaches was complete.
 The contract to construct the segment between the southern terminus with I-40 and US 25E near Morristown was awarded in June 1964, and completed in December 1966, along with the connecting section of I-40.
 Like much of the Interstate System in Tennessee, priority was generally given to completing sections in Middle and West Tennessee over East Tennessee.
 For this reason, most of I-81 was not constructed in the state until after the late 1960s.
 The decision to prioritize other Interstate Highways was criticized by some due to the unsafe conditions and high accident rate on US 11W, which had earned the nickname "Bloody 11W" and was the site of the deadliest traffic collision in state history in 1972.
 The slow progress on the Interstate became an issue in the 1966 gubernatorial election, when Democratic candidate John Jay Hooker accused primary opponent Buford Ellington, who served as Governor from 1959 to 1963, of neglecting the stretch allocated for Tennessee.
 Ellington, who was elected that fall, responded with a promise to complete I-81 by 1971, the year the next governor would leave office, as well as improve US 11W.